Varkous/Simulacrum/README.md

   Hasher is simply the crypto-hasher functionality for creating/comparing password info "routes" folder simply holds routes.js, the file responsible for all non-general route handlers

-"views" contains the html/ejs display templates.
-Directory.ejs is the workbench for all file browsing that takes place, providing the application the core global variables, and allowing the "single-page-application" capability.
+"views" contains the html/ejs display templates. "directory" is the workbench for all file browsing that takes place, providing the application the core global variables, and allowing the "single-page-application" capability.
 "styles" folder contains all the CSS style-sheets, divided up throughout several files to segregate portions of the page "scripts" folder contains 90% of all javascript functionality on the browser side.
 They are loaded in order of importance (with the exception of Aesthetics.js)